What is Lead?

 How do I know if my child has lead poisoning?

-Sometimes children with lead poisoning have stomach aches or irritability, but most of the time there are no symptoms at all.
+Children with lead poisoning sometimes have stomach aches or act irritable, but most of the time there are no symptoms at all.
 Your child’s doctor can do a blood test.
-That is the only way to be sure whether or not there has been an exposure to lead.
+That is the only way to be confirm if there has been an exposure to lead.
 Children less than 6 years old who are at risk for lead poisoning should be tested even if they do not appear sick.
 The only way to be sure if your child has lead poisoning is through a blood test performed at your doctor’s office.

 Should I have my child tested for lead poisoning?